Kingxukai/linux/Documentation/block/switching-sched.rst

 ===================

 Each io queue has a set of io scheduler tunables associated with it.
-These tunables control how the io scheduler works.
+These tunables control how the woke io scheduler works.
 You can find these entries in::

 	/sys/block/<device>/queue/iosched